 Caregiver and Household Resources

 ACF Children’s Bureau: Housing Support When Universities, Colleges Close Due to COVID-19

-Los Angeles County Department of Public Health: Coronavirus Guidance for Congregate Living Facilities Visit disclaimer page
+Los Angeles County Department of Public Health: Coronavirus Guidance for Congregate Living Facilities (PDF) Visit disclaimer page

 Seattle & King County Public Heath: Sanitation and Hygiene Guide for Homeless Service Providers Visit disclaimer page